How it got there

 One of the best ways to remove lead from water is to filter it.
 Though this is something we say often at Aquasana – not all filters are created equal.
 When it comes to buying a filter, according to CNN, “caution is in order, as not all filtering systems on the market block lead.
 The NSF lists ratings on three types: reverse osmosis, filter systems, and distillation.
 It warns that many popular pitcher-type filters don’t meet today’s standards for lead reduction, although they may filter other contaminants.”

-Several Aquasana drinking systems have always reduced lead from drinking water – more than 99 percent; that’s not breaking news.
+Several Aquasana drinking systems have always reduced lead from drinking water – more than 99%; that’s not breaking news.
 That just a part of our mission: to give you healthy, clean delicious water.

-Our OptimH2O Reverse Osmosis + Claryum drinking filter, for example, is NSF/ANSI certified to standards 42, 53, 58, 401 + P473 to reduce lead, as well as 87 other harmful contaminants.
+Our SmartFlow™ Reverse Osmosis, for example, WQA tested and certified to NSF/ANSI Standards 42, 53, 58, and 401 to reduce lead, as well as 89 other harmful contaminants.

-And now, our first-of-its-kind OptimH2O Whole House Lead Filter, is IAPMO tested to NSF Standard 53 to shield your whole house from lead, for clean healthy water from every single tap in your home.
-Tested and certified to reduce 99.62% of lead and cysts, 98% of PFOA/PFOS, and also tackle 90% of chlorine and chloramines.
+And now, our first-of-its-kind OptimH2O® Whole Housse filter, is IAPMO tested to NSF/ANSI Standard 53 to shield your whole house from lead, for clean, healthy water from every single tap in your home.
+The system is also tested and certified to reduce 99% of lead and cysts, 98% of PFOA/PFOS, and also tackle 90% of chlorine and chloramines.

 For a substance that is tasteless, colorless, and odorless, and with an aging water infrastructure that’s compounding on the problem, it’s more important now than ever to invest in a water filter.